 This one-pan Honey Lemon Chicken Skillet is a lifesaver on busy weeknights!
 With just a handful of ingredients and in less than 20 minutes, the chicken cooks up beautifully in a delicious honey lemon sauce.

-I am telling you, between the tender chicken cutlets and the sweet and tangy honey glaze, this chicken meal is one you will be putting on repeat as well!
-It is a meal that beats ANY take-out meal.
-And with one dish to clean up after dinner–there is NO excuse not to try this chicken recipe.
+Between the tender chicken cutlets and the sweet and tangy honey glaze, this is one chicken recipe you will be putting on your meal plan on repeat!
+And with one dish to clean up after dinner, there is NO excuse not to try this easy chicken recipe.

 - Chicken Cutlets: I recommend using thin chicken breast cutlets for this chicken skillet recipe.
-Because the chicken is thinly sliced it will cook quickly, remain tender, and have more sauce to chicken ratio, which translates to more flavor
+Because the chicken is thinly sliced it will cook quickly, remain tender, and have an ample sauce-to-chicken ratio, which translates to more flavor.

-- Lemon: Do not use jarred lemon juice–fresh lemon juice is a must for the sauce.
-You can omit topping the chicken with fresh lemon slices if desired.
-It makes for a beautiful presentation and adds a bit more flavor, but is not crucial to this recipe.
+- Lemon: Do not use jarred lemon juice!
+Fresh lemon juice is a must for the sauce.
+It makes for a beautiful presentation to add sliced lemon to the chicken skillet as well, but it is not crucial to this recipe.

 How to Make Honey Lemon Chicken

-I do recommend using a nonstick skillet for easier clean up and less risk of burning the sauce.
-The honey in the sauce is a bit sticky and high in sugar and can burn quickly if not watched carefully–I never have an issue in a non-stick pan.
+- Heat oil in a large nonstick skillet.
+I do recommend using a nonstick skillet for easier cleanup and less risk of burning the sauce.
+The honey in the sauce is a bit sticky and high in sugar and can burn quickly if not watched carefully--I never have an issue in a non-stick pan.